Proxy305/xiamiautosign/README.md

 ## Change log

-- v0.0.4: Debug output and debug render is now disabled.
+- v0.0.5: Added verbose mode.
+Use "-v" to enable debug output and rendering.

 ## Description